Chesham: Religion

-In the present day, Chesham has four Baptist churches (Broadway Baptist, Trinity Baptist and Newtown Baptist) and four Anglican churches (St Mary's, Christ Church in Waterside, Hope Church, formerly called Hiving's Free Church, in Upper Belmont Road and Emmanuel in Newtown).
-There is a United Reformed Church, formerly called the Congregational Church, in The Broadway, there was a Gospel Hall in Station Road (which closed at the end of 2008), a Roman Catholic church (St Columba's) in Berkhampstead Road (built in 1960), a Methodist chapel in Bellingdon Road, a Salvation Army Citadel in Broad St (closed in 2015), an historic Quaker Friends Meeting House in Bellingdon Road, The King's Church charismatic fellowship which meets at Chesham Park Community College.
-Almost all of the Christian churches of Chesham work collectively as part of the Churches Together for Chesham (CTfC) group, which has 16 churches in membership.
+Today Chesham has four Baptist churches and four Anglican churches.
+There is a United Reformed Church in The Broadway, a Roman Catholic church in Berkhampstead Road, a Methodist chapel in Bellingdon Road, an historic Quaker Friends Meeting House in Bellingdon Road, and The King's Church which meets at Chesham Park Community College.
+Almost all of the Christian churches of Chesham work collectively as part of the Churches Together for Chesham (CTfC) group.
 Other religious groups include Chesham Spiritualist Church in Higham Road and the Jehovah's Witnesses off Bellingdon Road.

 During the Second World War, the first recorded Jewish congregation was founded by families evacuated from London who used to meet at the cricket pavilion.
 After the war, they combined with the Jewish community in Amersham which met at the synagogue in Amersham-on-the-Hill until 1968.
 This was succeeded by a Liberal Jewish community formed in 1990 which now meets at Chesham Grammar School.

 During the second half of the 20th century, a sizeable Muslim community became established in the town.
 Chesham Mosque, the first purpose-built mosque, was completed in 2005 and is located in Bellingdon Road.